hcvazquez/UFFRemover/benchmark/README.md

 ### What is the percentage of UFFs in js applications?
 The percentages of UFFs in JS applications is in the range 14.69%-47.17%.
 Some of the applications are outliers such as *teoria* and *virtual-dom* that only report a 1.7% of UFFs.
 After manually analyzing their source code we found that the low percentage of UFFs is due to the fact that both applications depend on very few functions (*teoria* has in its bundle only 11 functions that belongs to dependencies and *virtual-dom* has only 8 functions).
 Moreover, we tested for a correlation between the percentage of functions in the bundle belonging to dependencies and the percentage of UFFs using the Pearson's correlation and we obtained a value of 0.91.
 Thus, the percentage of UFFs is directly correlated with the percentage of functions of depending libraries.
 The greater the percentage of such functions in the bundle,  the greater the percentages of UFFs.
 This result seems to imply that the use of external libraries in JS applications increments the unused code, justifying the need of removing UFFs.

-### How much can an application be reduced, if its \uffs are removed with our approach?
+### How much can an application be reduced, if its UFFs are removed with our approach?
 The applications are reduced in a media of 18% after applying our approach.
 "Results data.cvs" shows the results of our experiment.
 The  7,021 UFFs  were removed or emptied by our approach.
 Specifically, 30.5% of the UFFs (=2,142) are completely removed while the bodies of 69.5% of them (=4,879) are now empty.
 This procedure allows us to remove a total of 81,370 lines of code from the bundles.
 This corresponds to 94.34% of the source code identified as UFFs.
 Some applications are above this range, such as the case of *Messy* that was reduced in a 66.17% while its percentage of UFFs was only 33.77%.
 After carefully analyzing the bundle of *Messy* we found that the the reduction was due to the fact that the UFFs removed were, in general, long functions.
 Moreover, many of these functions are related with Chinese and Japanese character encoding that in some cases can take more bytes than regular characters.
 Also, to understand the relationship between the percentage of UFFs and the reduction in the minified bundle after removing them, we ran a Pearson's correlation test.
 We found that there exist a strong correlation of 0.86 between these factors.
 Thus, the greater the percentages of UFFs, the largest the bundle reductions.